10 Ways You Can Get a Higher MCAT Score

 8) Research free MCAT study aids

 With just a little bit of searching, you can find a rich supply of free MCAT resources to complement your main MCAT prep book.
 For your MCAT science review, check out our MCAT Physics Equations Sheet, MCAT General Chemistry Review Summary, MCAT Organic Chemistry Mechanisms, MCAT Biochemistry Review Summary.
-There are also many free MCAT practice test online.
+There are also many free MCAT practice tests available online.

 9) Do not exceed three full-length MCAT practice tests per week